codebyalisher/Database--All-Concepts/README.md

 **WHERE clause:** To perform the queries on the condition base.

-** WHERE clause filters individual rows, whereas the HAVING clause filters groups instead of one row at a time**
+** WHERE clause filters individual rows, whereas the HAVING clause filters groups instead of one row at a time,The HAVING clause is typically used with GROUP BY to filter aggregated results,**

 **SELECT DISTINCT clause:** distinct shows the once of duplicate values